Audience

 Latina Musicians Are Embracing the Imperfect, Inspiring Their Fans

 More than half of our Latino listeners feel that music is important for their health and wellbeing, a sentiment that resonated with Colombian superstar Karol G as she wrote her fourth and latest album, “Mañana Será Bonito.”
 "Every day I'd say to myself, 'It's okay, mañana será bonitotomorrow will be beautiful,'” she told Rolling Stone last year.
 She used her songwriting process as a creative outlet to repair her mental health, and through her music and interviews, she’s inspired her fans to embrace the imperfect and prioritize their mental wellness.
 Music is overwhelmingly a form of catharsis, for artists and listeners alike, as 78% Latinos say that music improves their mood.
 By recognizing these listeners’ audio habits, your brand is that much closer to better understanding Latinidad.
+For a further glimpse into the artists diverse listeners are adding to their queue, find our Multicultural Advertising Playlist here.

 How Brands Can Support the Rewiring of Latinidad